 Finding a supervisor

 The IfM has a number of research areas clustered around research groups and centres.
 Each has one (or more) senior colleague(s) leading the activity and able to act as supervisor.
 A full list of potential supervisors and research areas is available on the Research Topics webpage.
+It is beneficial to contact your choice of supervisor before submitting your application to check their suitability and availability.

 How to apply?